qooxdoo/qooxdoo/qooxdoo/documentation/manual/source/pages/widget/table_remote_model.rst

 Using the remote table model
 ****************************

-The remote table should be used whenever you want to show large amount of data in a performant way.
+The remote table should be used whenever you want to display a large amount of data in a performant way.

 As this table model loads its data on-demand from a backend, only those rows are loaded that are near the area the user is currently viewing.
-If the user scrolls, the rows he will see soon are loaded asynchroniously in the background.
-All loaded data is managed in a cache that automatically removes the last resently used rows when it gets full.
+If the user scrolls, the rows that will be displayed soon are loaded asynchronously in the background.
+All loaded data is managed in a cache that automatically removes the last recently used rows when it gets full.

 To get this model up and running you have to implement the actual loading of the row data by yourself in a subclass.